-Ahoy HeySummiteers!
-Welcome to Customer Spotlight #2, where we feature all the ways HeySummit has been used and loved by YOU.
-Here At HeySummit, we're always looking for new ways to help you make the best of your summits.
-Today, we're featuring Sharee Collier, bestselling author of Live Camp Work and host of the Live Camp Work: Make Money and RV summit.
+Here at HeySummit, we're always looking for new ways to help you make the best of your summits.
+We're doing our best to feature all the ways HeySummit has been used and loved by our community of users.
+In this post, the spotlight's on Sharee Collier, bestselling author of Live Camp Work and host of the Live Camp Work: Make Money and RV summit.
 Read on and get inspired 🏔️

 Having previously participated in two other summits about life on the road and living full-time in an RV, Sharee loved the way the summits were able to curate so many different perspectives and voices.
 The potential for a summit to crowdsource information by bringing different mindsets together to create one product, became clear.
 Sharee leapt off the deep end and started planning her very first summit to showcase not just her ideas, but those of many others in the community.
 Doing something so out of her comfort zone was a challenge, but she believed that she would eventually be able to create something truly valuable for current and would-be RVers.